The Emergence of the Big Bang Theory

 Premise one: Whatever Begins to Exist Has a Cause

-Continuing from the idea that every effect has a cause, it’s natural to approach extraordinary claims, like miracles, with a healthy dose of scepticism.
+Following this logic, it’s perfectly natural to approach extraordinary claims, like miracles, with a healthy dose of scepticism.
 However, there’s a glaring inconsistency if a sceptic dismisses something like the virgin birth of the son of God as implausible, yet readily accepts the idea of the virgin birth of the universe.
-Even if the notion of divine creation seems far-fetched to some, the alternative—an uncaused beginning of everything—is arguably even more challenging to rational understanding.
+Even if the notion of divine creation seems far-fetched to some, the alternative—an uncaused beginning of everything—is arguably more taxing on the rational imagination.

 Premise Two: The Universe Began to Exist